-

 BSc (Hons) Psychology

-You can apply from September 2022.
-Please apply as early as possible so can ensure that should you gain an offer with us to transfer institutions, that you will have time before the course starts to arrange accommodation and student finance.
+We recommend that you submit your application as soon as possible (ideally you should have your results from your first Semester or Year), so that if you gain an offer with us to transfer institutions, you will have time before the course starts to arrange accommodation and student finance.

 When you submit your application, the processing team will assess your application.
 Once a decision has been made on your application you will receive notification via your applicant portal.